jenkins-x-charts/grafana-dashboard/charts/grafana-dashboard/README.md

 # Grafana Dashboard

-This is a Helm Chart which contains Grafana dashboards, packaged in ConfigMaps.
+This is a Helm Chart which contains Grafana dashboards, packaged in ConfigMaps by default or in a grafana-operator `datasources` custom resource if `.Values.useGrafanaOperator: true`.

 This chart should be deployed alongside a Grafana chart, with the dashboards loader sidecar enabled, and the `label` configured to match.